Wine Ingredients

 Another ingredient that can be found in some wines is acid.
 Winemakers may add tartaric acid or malic acid to adjust the acidity level and balance the flavors.
 This is done to ensure that the wine has a harmonious taste and a pleasant mouthfeel.

-See also White Grape Wine Recipe
+See also 5 Gallon Wine Recipe

 Additionally, some winemakers may choose to use fining agents.
 These agents help clarify the wine by removing unwanted particles and sediment.
 Common fining agents include bentonite, egg whites, and activated charcoal.
 It’s worth noting that these fining agents are removed or filtered out before the wine is bottled.